sagemath/trac_to_gh/Issue 9277.md

 }
 ```

-Changing assignee from AlexGhitza to GeorgSWeber.
+Changing assignee from @aghitza to GeorgSWeber.